AADeLucia/discourse-hw1/README.md

 The user is prefixed with ``>>`` and Alexa's resonse is below.
 ```
 >> Open mimic skill
 Welcome to Mimic, where I repeat back to you exactly what you said, so you know how stupid you sound.
+I also say hello.
 >> mimic I'm Aaron
 you said I'm Aaron
 >> hello